-14. Stock-Based Compensation
+11. Stock-Based Compensation

-The Company maintains two award plans under which stock-based compensation has been granted, the 2006 Stock Option Plan (the "2006 Plan") and the 2007 Long-Term Incentive Plan (Amended and Restated as of May 5, 2011) (the "LTIP").
+The Company maintains two equity compensation plans under which stock-based compensation has been granted, the 2006 Stock Option Plan (the "2006 Plan") and the 2007 Long-Term Incentive Plan (Amended and Restated as of May 1, 2014) (the "LTIP").
 Upon the adoption of the LTIP, awards were no longer granted under the 2006 Plan.
-The LTIP was approved by our shareholders and provides for grants of (a) incentive stock options qualified as such under U.S. federal income tax laws, (b) stock options that do not qualify as incentive stock options, (c) stock appreciation rights, (d) restricted stock awards, (e) performance awards, (f) phantom stock, (g) stock bonuses, (h) dividend equivalents, or (i) any combination of such awards.
-The LTIP permits the granting of up to 3,000,000 shares to directors, officers and other employees of the Company.
+The LTIP was approved by our stockholders and provides for grants of (a) incentive stock options qualified as such under U.S. federal income tax laws, (b) stock options that do not qualify as incentive stock options, (c) stock appreciation rights, (d) restricted stock awards, (e) performance awards, (f) phantom stock, (g) stock bonuses, (h) dividend equivalents, or (i) any combination of such awards.
+The LTIP permits the granting of up to 4,000,000 shares to directors, officers and other employees of the Company.
 Grants of awards to employees are approved by the Compensation Committee of the Board of Directors and grants to independent members of the Board of Directors are approved by the Board of Directors.
 All awards are made with an exercise price or base price, as the case may be, that is not less than the full fair market value per share on the date of grant.
 No stock option or stock appreciation right may be exercised more than 10 years from the date of grant.

-Shares issued as a result of stock option exercises or stock grants may be made available from authorized unissued shares of Common Stock or treasury stock.
-The Company believes that it currently has adequate authorized unissued shares to meet any requirements to issue shares during 2013.
-The Company has been given authorization from the Board of Directors to use its discretion to repurchase shares from time-to-time based upon the volume of stock options that have been exercised.
-To date, the Company has not made any such repurchases.
+Shares issued as a result of stock option exercises or stock grants may be made available from authorized unissued shares of common stock or treasury stock.
+The Company believes that it currently has adequate authorized unissued shares to meet any requirements to issue shares during 2015.